Hemant Godse

-He defeated NCP strongman and former deputy chief minister of Maharashtra Chhagan Bhujbal who contested from Nationalist Congress Party by 1,87,336 votes by polling 4,94,735 votes against Bhujbal's 3,07,399.
-He again defeated Samir Bhujbal by 3 lakh votes in 2019 lok sabha election. he became 2nd MP to get repeated term after 56 years.
+In 2014, He defeated NCP strongman and former deputy chief minister of Maharashtra Chhagan Bhujbal who contested from the Nationalist Congress Party by 1,87,336 votes by polling 4,94,735 votes against Bhujbal's 3,07,399.
+He again defeated Sameer Bhujbal by 3 lakh votes in the 2019 Lok Sabha election.
+He became the 2nd MP to get a repeated term after 56 years.